bewillcott/flogging/README.md

 For the rest of you, please check out `FormatType::Custom` and view the **Change Log**.

+**Note:**\
+Version (0.6.0) is backwards compatible with version (0.5.0).
+Therefore it has the same warning as above.
+It is recommended that any use of version (0.4.X) be bumped to atleast (0.5.0), fixing the minor issue, as this will continue into all subsequent version updates.

 ## Acknowledgement

 This project was developed as a learning experience.
 I am fully aware that there